edegreef/PUMA-reference-genome/blast_contigs/README.md

 **Step 2: blastcontigs.lsf:** This is the job file for blasting one list/part with the NCBI nucleotide database.
 Edit line 26 for each list.

-**Step 3: besthits:** After all blast runs are completed, this merges the best_hits outputs into one file, with a few selected columns.
-Then can search for certain word throughout file, no prokaryota is good news.
+**Step 3: besthits:** After all blast runs are completed, this merges the best_hits outputs into one file, with select columns.
+Then, search for any prokaryota in the blast hits.